Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Background

 \textbf{1.
 Deposit (on source chain).} To initiate a cross-chain token transfer, the user first calls the bridge's contract on the source chain:

-This contract function---a simplified version of the Qubit bridge deposit function---processes the user's deposit (step 2) by validating the transfer request, e.g., against a list supported tokens, and then transferring the user's ERC-20 tokens to the bridge contract---recall contracts are accounts with balances.
-Then, the function emits an event (step 3) recording the user's deposit details (including the deposit ID, the ERC-20 token contract address, the recipient on the destination chain, and value).
+This contract function---a simplified version of a bridge deposit function---processes the user's deposit (step 2 in Figure~\ref{fig:cross-chain}) by validating the transfer request, e.g., against a list of supported tokens, and then transferring the user's ERC-20 tokens to the bridge contract---recall that contracts are accounts with balances.
+Then, the function emits an event (step 3 in Figure~\ref{fig:cross-chain}) recording the user's deposit details (including the deposit ID, the ERC-20 token contract address, the recipient on the destination chain, and value).

 \textbf{2.
 Off-chain relay.} The emitted event is observed by an off-chain relayer in (step 4), which constantly monitors the source blockchain.
 The relayer first verifies the authenticity of the deposit event.
 If the event is authentic, the relayer then produces a signed \emph{receipt} endorsing the deposit (step 5) and, typically, stores the receipt off-chain (step 6).
 Finally, this signed receipt is sent to the bridge's withdrawal contract on the destination blockchain (step 7).
 Who submits the receipt varies across bridges---some bridges submit the receipt on the user's behalf (in these cases, the signed receipt is simply a signed contract-call transaction), while others give users (and anyone willing to pay gas) the signed receipt and they, in turn, submit the receipt to the withdrawal contract to complete the transfer.